piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 The goal of this tutorial is to show you how from the scratch create a simple theme and how to use it.
 Let's assume that we're gonna to create a responsive theme (RWD) which will be used on every page of our website.

-### Requirements

-Before you start I recommend you to read the following chapters if you haven't read them yet:

-* Themes overview,
-* Theme mappings,
-* Theme tags

-Thanks to them you will understand things which happens in this tutorial.

 ### Step 1: Create a bundle for the theme

 The first thing that we have to do is to create a "container" in which our theme will be placed.
 And the most suitable